-Nearly 40 percent of Americans participate in the “gig economy.”1 This workforce includes all kinds of self-employed consultants, freelancers and contractors, plus temporary and on-call workers.
+Nearly 40% of Americans participate in the “gig economy.”1 This workforce includes all kinds of self-employed consultants, freelancers and contractors, plus temporary and on-call workers.

 Self-employment is an appealing career path for many people, but it doesn't come with a built-in retirement plan.

-“Self-employment is a double-edged sword,” says Joni Meilahn, vice president and product manager at U.S. Bank Wealth Management.
+“Self-employment is a double-edged sword,” says Joni Meilahn, vice president and product manager for U.S. Bancorp Investments.
 “With greater freedom and flexibility also comes greater responsibility.
 You don’t have the support of an employer-sponsored retirement plan to keep you on track.
 And, if you’re self-employment turns into a small business with employees, you become the source for not only your retirement plan but theirs as well.”

 Retirement planning starts with a basic understanding of how much you can afford to save for retirement.
 Look at both your cash flow and your business expenses for the year to see how much you can comfortably put away each month.